lucaparisi91/cbenchio/Readme.md

 # I/O profiling

-Goal is to profile several codes of increasing complexity.
-Some material on using Darshan on Archer2 should be produced.
+This repository contains material on profiling an application using Darshan.

 # Slides